2006 Gran Premio Telmex

-The 2006 Gran Premio Telmex was the fourteenth and final race of the 2006 Bridgestone Presents the Champ Car World Series Powered by Ford season, held on November 12, 2006, on the Autódromo Hermanos Rodríguez in Mexico City, Mexico.
+The 2006 Gran Premio Telmex was the fourteenth and final round of the 2006 Bridgestone Presents the Champ Car World Series Powered by Ford season, held on November 12, 2006, on the Autódromo Hermanos Rodríguez in Mexico City, Mexico.
 The pole was won by Justin Wilson, while the race was won by season champion Sébastien Bourdais, his seventh victory of the year.